Vampeyer/profilepage/README.md

     - button using a btn variable in javascript

-   - targeted h2 in index.html
+   - targeted h2 string text in HTML

-   -  targeted h4 4
+   -  targeted h4 string text in HTML tied files

     If you noticed i named myself a variable of  "student" as a string variable.  looking in the console you will se I have passed my name in as a variable to create a console that says I passed this requirement,   I definintly need some more javascript practices and comfortability, but its also a great way to check for errors and truthys with console.log.

-/ / - meeting the JavaScript Requirements , Revised ,
+/ /  JavaScript Requirements , Revised ,
 /- revised 07/27/2022   - I wasnt really sure of where else I wanted to use JavaScript at , so I gave a strong description to represent knowledge base on the subject.